Report

 Summary

-Social-emotional learning refers to the beliefs, attitudes, personality traits, and behaviors that students need to succeed in school and life.
+Social-emotional learning (SEL) refers to the beliefs, attitudes, personality traits, and behaviors that students need to succeed in school and life.
 Our study looks closely at ten “outlier schools” in California’s CORE districts whose students report strong social-emotional learning outcomes compared to other, similar middle schools.
-The brief and infographic—based on a longer technical report—describe the surprising breadth and variety of social-emotional learning practices found in these outlier schools, as well as commonalities in their approaches and implementation challenges that some are facing.
+This brief and the infographic—based on a longer technical report—describe the surprising breadth and variety of social-emotional learning practices found in these outlier schools, as well as commonalities in their approaches and implementation challenges that some are facing.
 Our findings offer ideas and lessons learned that may benefit other schools and districts seeking to implement social-emotional learning at scale.

-Suggested citationMarsh, J., McKibben, S., Hough, H. J., Hall, M., Allbright, T. N., Matewos, A., & Siqueira, C. (2018, April).
+Marsh, J., McKibben, S., Hough, H. J., Hall, M., Allbright, T. N., Matewos, A., & Siqueira, C. (2018, April).
 Enacting social-emotional learning: Practices and supports employed in CORE districts and schools [Practice brief, report].
 Policy Analysis for California Education. https://edpolicyinca.org/publications/enacting-social-emotional-learning